nklagge/elisecastillo/content/pages/research.md

 Kagan, S. L., Castillo, E., Gomez, R. E., & Gowani, S. (2013).
 Understanding and using early learning standards for young children globally. *International journal of child care and education policy, 7*(2), 5–23.

+#### Book Chapters
+Scott, J., DeBray, E., Lubienski, C., Hanley, J., Castillo, E., & Hedges, S. L. (In press).
+The politics of charter school evidence in local context: The case of Los Angeles.
+In M. Berends, R. J. Waddington, & J. A. Schoenig (Eds.), *School choice at the crossroads: Research perspectives* (pp. 206-234).
+New York, NY: Routledge.

 #### Reports
 Fuller, B., Castillo, E., Lee, J., & Ugarte, C. (2016). *Will $4 billion in new spending make a difference?
 Narrowing achievement gaps in Los Angeles: Progress and inequality as LAUSD implements local control funding.* Berkeley, CA: University of California.